Injichaag: My Soul in Story

 The material is organized thematically around a series of Meshake’s paintings.
 It is framed by Kim Anderson, Rene’s Odaanisan (adopted daughter), a scholar of oral history who has worked with Meshake for two decades.
 Full of teachings that give a glimpse of traditional Anishinaabek lifeways and worldviews, Injichaag: My Soul in Story is “more than a memoir.”

-- NOMINEE, Works in an Indigenous Language, Indigenous Voices Awards (2020)
+- WINNER, Works in an Indigenous Language Award, Indigenous Voices Awards (2020)

 “This is the story of an Anishinaabe journey across time and space.
 This is more than an autobiography of trauma, it is a celebration of resilience.”